Raven Oak: Professional writing

-In the winter of 2012, Oak retired from teaching computers and moved to Seattle, Washington to pursue her full-time writing career.
+In the winter of 2012, Oak retired from teaching computers and moved to Seattle, Washington, to pursue her full-time writing career.
 As part of Magnolia Chapter One, she has authored several articles on the craft of writing and writing life.
-In 2018, she became an active member of the Science Fiction and Fantasy Writers of America.
+In 2018, she became an active member of the Science Fiction and Fantasy Writers Association.
 She is also a member of several PNW writing groups.

 Her first fantasy novel, Amaskan's Blood, was published in January 2015 by a small publisher, Grey Sun Press, and was followed up in 2018 by its sequel, Amaskan's War.
-Oak also hinted in a recent interview at a standalone novel featuring the character Ida Warhammer from Amaskan's Blood.
+Oak also hinted in a 2015 interview at a standalone novel featuring the character Ida Warhammer from Amaskan's Blood.
 Class-M Exile, a science fiction novella, was released in June 2015.
+The Eldest Silence, which takes place in the same universe as Class-M Exile, will be released in 2023.
 Two stories, "The Ringers" and "Ol' St. Nick", were released in a mystery/speculative fiction collection with mystery author, Maia Chance, award-winning science fiction author Janine Southard, and fantasy author Gayle Clemans.
 The collection, entitled Joy to the Worlds: Mysterious Speculative Fiction for the Holidays was accompanied by a book tour with the four authors.
-The Eldest Silence, which takes place in the same universe as Class-M Exile, will also be released in 2017.
-Her short story "Q-Be" will be published on October 1, 2016, in Untethered: A Magic iPhone Anthology by Cantina Publishing.
+Her short story "Q-Be" was published on October 1, 2016, in Untethered: A Magic iPhone Anthology by Cantina Publishing.
 The anthology is based on the book Cracked: A Magic iPhone Story which is set in Seattle, Washington and features gamers who find a magic iPhone.
-Her short story "Mirror Me" was published on October 15, 2016, in Magic Unveiled: An Anthology by Creative Alchemy, Inc. Three connected short stories from the Boahim Series were published in consecutive anthologies (Hidden Magic, Wayward Magic, and Forgotten Magic) by Magical Mayhem Press, and featured fan-favourite character, Ida, from Amaskan's Blood.
+Her short story "Mirror Me" was published on October 15, 2016, in Magic Unveiled: An Anthology by Creative Alchemy, Inc. and later as a reprint in Issue 0 of Mercedes Lackey's Fantasy Quarterly Magazine.
+Three connected short stories from the Boahim Series were published in consecutive anthologies (Hidden Magic, Wayward Magic, and Forgotten Magic) by Magical Mayhem Press, and featured fan-favourite character, Ida, from Amaskan's Blood.